oracle/terraform-provider-oci/docs/datasources/core/drgs.md

 * `page` - (Optional) The page to fetch.

 ## Attributes Reference

+The following attributes are exported:

+* `drgs` - The list of dynamic routing gateways.

+## DRG Reference
 * `compartment_id` - The OCID of the compartment containing the DRG.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `id` - The DRG's Oracle ID (OCID).